ibm-cloud-docs/resiliency/bcdr-services-that-help.md

 * `us-geo` – North America (US, Canada)
 * `eu-geo` – Europe (UK, Germany, Spain)

 For a cross-region bucket, a tethered endpoint keeps all data ingress and egress within a specified region while still distributing the data.
 However, this mechanism does not provide an automated failover if the tethered region fails.
-Therefore, it’s important to connect services to your buckets by using an endpoint that is available in the region where it’s needed.
+Therefore, it’s important to connect services to your buckets by using an endpoint that is available in the region where you need it.

 Cross-region buckets might not be suitable for users with regulatory compliance concerns.
 For example, a US-based organization might not be able to store data in Canada.
-Or, a European Union-based company might not be able to store data outside of the European Union, such as the UK.
+Or, a European Union-based company might not be able to store data outside of the European Union, such as in the UK.

 In these cases, bucket replication offers a solution.
 With bucket replication, objects written to a source bucket are asynchronously copied to a target bucket, helping ensure redundancy with eventual consistency.
 You must set up and manage replication.
 By using this method, you can control the locations of the data and its sovereignty.